RoboCupatHomeSim/human-navigation-ros/README.md

 # ROS Package for Human Navigation

-This project is ROS package for the Human Navigation task of the Partner Robot Challenge (Virtual Space) in the World Robot Competition.
+This project is ROS package for the Human Navigation task of the RoboCup@Home Simulation.

 ## Prerequisites